Ghouilaanas/Smart-Energy-Meter/README.md

-# Smart-Energy-Meter
+# 📟⚡ Smart-Energy-Meter
-Part of an end-of-year project, this work focused on a Smart Energy Meter prototype designed to remotely monitor the status and consumption of electrical loads.
-The system aimed to enhance conventional energy metering by reducing energy usage, and supporting efficient management through improved control and communication features.
+This project implements a prototype Smart Energy Meter developed on an Arduino Uno board powered by the ATmega328P microcontroller, designed to provide real-time monitoring and control of household or industrial electrical loads.
+The prototype focuses on enhancing traditional metering systems by enabling remote data collection, energy consumption analysis, and load status supervision through IoT-based communication.
+## Description